apocalyptech/bl3-cli-saveedit/README.md

 **v1.5.2** - *unreleased*
  - Updated item name mapping to include the COM Balances used by Trials bosses, for their dedicated COM drops.
+ - Add in the `--csv` option to allow importing/exporting items into CSV files, instead of just text files (which is the default without `--csv`).
+Has no effect except on item imports/exports.

 **v1.5.1** - May 5, 2020
  - Fixed alphabetization of COV Buzzaxe room decoration.
 In the game data it looks